henrikstengaard/hstwb-installer/README.md

 3. UAE4ARM: Start UAE4ARM using an A1200 configuration with HDF files and/or directories added.
 4. Real Amiga: Use 'Writing an image to CF/SD card using Win32DiskImager' tutorial and skip automated installation, which is only for emulators.

+**Note: Running self install HDF images in emulator or on real Amiga requires Kickstart 3.1.
+Kickstart 3.0 will also work, but results in some errors removing assigns, which prevents self install to remove DH1:HstWBInstaller drawer.**

 #### Configuring emulator for automated installation of Workbench and Kickstart roms

 Installation of Workbench and Kickstart roms can be automated, when running self install in an emulator.